ducanhnguyen/reinforcement-learning/README.md

 The problem of building an intelligent machine to play multi-armed bandit is the exploit-explore dilemma.
 There are some popular methods to solve the problem of exploit-explore dilemma such as epsilon greedy, upper confidence bound, optimistic initial value, and Thompson sampling.

-I tried to implement these methods and test with 3 bandits.
+I tried to implement these methods and tested with 3 bandits.
 Bandit 1 has the true mean of 1.
 Bandit 2 has the true mean of 2.
 Bandit 3 has the true mean of 3.

 Rule: Player can choose any bandit to pull, then get a reward.
 Our objective is to maximize the sum of rewards.